Estimated reading time: 8 minutes

 The accounting function of a small business covers many areas.

 Paying employees and keeping accurate accounting records for tax purposes is very important.
+If it is necessary to have a wage garnishment, be sensitive to the employee and uphold strict confidentiality.

 One of the first members of your team should be a credible and responsible accountant.